-46. Failure to comply with terms and conditions and issue of notice of warning the Minister must by notice in writing inform the owner of the private school accordingly and direct the owner to remedy the defects within such period, not exceeding six months, as may be specified in the notice.
+46. Failure to comply with terms and conditions and issue of notice of warning

+If, following an inspection conducted at a private school under section 64, the Minister is satisfied - the Minister must by notice in writing inform the owner of the private school accordingly and direct the owner to remedy the defects within such period, not exceeding six months, as may be specified in the notice.